 Skin Cancer Screenings

 Affiliated Dermatology performs skin exams and biopsies that can quickly determine whether a patient is at risk of developing skin cancer or has already developed the disease.
 Skin cancers are generally curable if caught early.
-However, people who have had skin cancer are at a higher risk of developing a new skin cancer, which is why regular self-examination and doctor visits are imperative.
+However, people who have had skin cancer are at a higher risk of developing new skin cancer, which is why regular self-examination and doctor visits are imperative.

 How to Check Yourself For Skin Cancer